TechGoku/beldex-python/docs/source/address.rst

 using the excellent `address analysis tool`_ from *luigi1111*.

-While the ordinary string representation is perfectly valid to use, you may want to use validation and other features provided by the ``monero.address`` package.
+While the ordinary string representation is perfectly valid to use, you may want to use validation and other features provided by the ``beldex.address`` package.

 .. _`address analysis tool`: https://xmr.llcoins.net/addresstests.html